katasec/tableio/readme.md

 Note the database drivername and connection string are passed in the constructor.

-The fields in the type parameter (For e.g. the struct `Hello` as a field called `Messages` above) are  used to determine the structure of your database table.
-For e.g., in the above case, the following table will be generated:
+The fields in the type parameter are used to determine the structure of your database table.
+For e.g., in the above case, the struct `Hello` has a field called `Messages`.
+As such, the following table will be generated:

 ```sql
 CREATE TABLE IF NOT EXISTS Hellos (